 Sunday Monday Tuesday Wednesday Thursday Friday Saturday 1 Ask questions.
-Prepare for an emergency.
-3 Hearing protection is essential when noise exposures cannot be controlled at the source.
-4 ALWAYS report accidents and defective equipment immediately.
+2 Are you prepared for emergencies?
+3 Protect your hearing, always.
+4 All accidents must be reported within 24 hours.
 5 Never climb on or step onto guards to increase your work height.
 6 Practice good personal cleanliness.
-Cinco de Mayo 7 Be aware of people and other vehicles when operating a forklift.
+7 If you work around forklifts, pay attention!
+The driver may not see you.
 8 Always choose the right box cutter for the job.
 9 Your safety zone.
-10 If you work around forklifts, pay attention!
-The driver may not see you.
-11 Always use extreme caution when operating material handling equipment.
-12 Keep your work area clean and orderly.
-13 Caught-in or crush injuries around non-energized equipment.
-Alert your supervisor immediately of any conflicts that could erupt into a fight.
-15 Compressed air used for cleaning purposes must be reduced to less than 30 pounds per square inch (PSI).
-16 Always report a near miss incident or close call.
-17 Fatigue Factor.
-18 If an extreme weather advisory is issued, be prepared.
-19 Lacerations by box cutters are common in many industries 20 Employee Orientation Training.
-Mother's Day 21 Conveyor Safety 22 Entrance mats should always be in good condition.
-23 At the beginning of each shift all forklift drivers should complete forklift daily/ shift inspection forms.
-24 To prevent eye injury, always wear the proper Personal Protective Equipment (PPE) for the task.
-25 Use good judgment and 26 Get help to handle heavy loads.
-The handling of empty pallets may seem like a rather routine job, but do not be fooled!
-28 Protect your hearing, always.
-29 Wear your seatbelt when operating a forklift.
-30 Lockout/tagout - affected employees.
-31 Proper footwear is an essential part of any Personal Protective Equipment (PPE) Program.
+10 Always use extreme caution 11 Powered material handling equipment and industrial vehicles require caution for operators and pedestrians.
+12 13 14 15 16 17 18 Think about safety in all office areas.
+Caught-in or crush injuries around non- energized equipment.
+De-escalation to prevent workplace violence.
+Compressed air used for cleaning purposes must be reduced to less than 30 pounds per square inch (PSI).
+Do not let a near miss go unreported.
+Fatigue Factor.
+If an extreme weather advisory is issued, be prepared.
+Mother's Day 19 20 21 22 23 24 25 Cut prevention.
+Training of Employees.
+Conveyor Safety Are all entrance mats in good condition?
+Forklifts, and other powered material handling equipment, must be checked at the beginning of each shift (brake, horns, steering, fire extinguisher and other controls for proper operation).
+A key to preventing eye incidents is to always wear the proper Personal Protective Equipment (PPE) when required.
+Use good judgment and take action to eliminate unsafe acts!
+Get help to handle heavy loads.
+27 The handling of empty pallets may seem like a routine job, but do not be fooled!
+28 Hearing protection is essential when noise exposure cannot be controlled at the source.
+29 Oh, my aching back!
+30 Lockout/tag out affected employees.
+31 Good shoes are essential to a good safety program.
 Memorial Day